Security and data privacy

 Speakeasy has very little access to data about your employees and users.

 For user authorization purposes, Speakeasy stores user login email addresses.
-Speakeasy also stores limited service usage data, for example, when an SDK generation is run.
+Speakeasy also stores limited service usage data, for example, the times at which an SDK generation is run.

 How does the Speakeasy service work?